gnosis/cow-token-allocation/README.md

 4. Fetch Gnosis Chain Depositors
 5. Compute GNO holdings of LP providers based on share % in correspondence with the Pool's holdings (from step 1)
-6. Combine all of these values together to generate combined (Mainnet and GnosisChain CSV) representing total GNO holdings across all eligible platforms.
+6. Combine all of these values together to generate combined (Mainnet and Gnosis Chain CSV) representing total GNO holdings across all eligible platforms.
 7. Fetch and merge trader data from both networks
 8. Filter the combined Trader data by the eligibility criteria